zyxue/zyxue.github.io/_posts/2018-05-15-on-the-p-value.md

 # Summary

 If you've read the long version, I hope you now have a better sense of the limited information conveyed by a p-value.
-In summary, a p-value is complement to specificity, keeping the p-value low is equivalent to keeping the specificity high, but it provides little information to the sensitivity or FDR of the test.
-**Importantly**, if the prior probability of the hypothesis being false is low which could be common (0.01), then even a very sensitive (e.g. 0.8) and specific (e.g. 0.95) test could still have an unacceptably high FDR (e.g. 0.86).
-I thought this is the main message conveyed in the seemingly absurd paper <a href="https://doi.org/10.1371/journal.pmed.0020124" target="_blank">Ioannidis JPA (2005) Why Most Published Research Findings Are False.
+In summary, a p-value is related to specificity, controlling the p-value to be low is equivalent to keeping the specificity high as $\alpha + \textsf{specificity} = 1$, but it provides little information to the sensitivity or FDR of the test. **Importantly**, if the prior probability of the hypothesis being false is low which could be common (0.01), then even a very sensitive (e.g. 0.8) and specific (e.g. 0.95) test could still have an unacceptably high FDR (e.g. 0.86).
+I thought this is the main message conveyed in the seemingly absurdly titled paper <a href="https://doi.org/10.1371/journal.pmed.0020124" target="_blank">Ioannidis JPA (2005) Why Most Published Research Findings Are False.
 PLoS Med 2(8): e124.</a>.
 But if you understand how such a high FDR is calculated and the surface plots shown in this post, you may not feel it so absurd anymore.

-To me, the widespread of a generally too generous cutoff of 0.05 appears to be an unfortunate accident due to miunderstanding of a p-value.
+To me, the widespread of a generally too generous cutoff of 0.05 appears to be an unfortunate accident due to misunderstanding of a p-value.
 Such generosity explains why <a href="https://www.nature.com/news/psychology-journal-bans-p-values-1.17001" target="_blank">some journal went as far as to ban p-values</a>, but in my